 29. Using Literature to Teach the History of Social Struggle

 31. Protests on the Streets and on the Page

 This is an interdisciplinary call extended to community college teachers and graduate students.
 Additional topics are welcome.
-Deadline for submissions is November 19, 2017.
+Extended Deadline for submissions is December 20, 2017.
 We welcome panels (60 minutes) and individual presentations (15-minutes).
 Send abstracts (minimum of 250 words per presenter) or inquiries to: